sarangzambare/object-detection/README.md

 I put this program to test, on footages shot around Berkeley, CA. I chose a time when the weather was good and there was a lot of sun.

+The pretrained model was trained on images from drive.ai, which were labelled as given in the first section of this article.
+The model can be found in the folder "model"

 The videos were recorded using iPhone 8, and then resized into **1280x720**.

 Internally, the program resizes these images into squares of (608,608), as described in the previous sections.